Bi-Lagrangian structures and Teichm\"uller theory: Background on Teichmüller theory

-Let $\rho$ be a quasi-Fuchsian representation with image $\Gamma \subset \PSL_2(\C)$.
-The domain of discontinuity $\Omega$ of $\Gamma$ is the disjoint union of two invariant topological disks $\Omega^+$ and $\Omega^-$ on which $\Gamma$ acts freely properly, therefore the quotients $\Omega^+ / \Gamma$ and $\Omega^- / \Gamma$ are both closed surfaces diffeomorphic to $S$.
-For notational comfort let us denote $S^+ = S$ the surface $S$ with its given orientation, and $S^-$ the same surface with the opposite orientation.
-We can assume that we called $\Omega^\pm$ the component of $\Omega$ that has the ``same'' orientation as $S^\pm$, in the sense that there exists an orientation-preserving homeomorphism $f^\pm \colon S^\pm \to \Omega^\pm / \Gamma$ whose induced map at the level of fundamental groups is precisely $\rho$.
-Note that both quotient surfaces $\Omega^\pm / \Gamma$ inherit complex projective structures, being given as a quotient of an open set of $\CP^1$ by a discrete subgroup of $\PSL_2(\C)$ acting freely properly.
-In fact, the lifted map $\tilde{f^\pm} \colon \tilde{S} \to \Omega^\pm$ can be seen as a developing map for a complex projective structure $Z^\pm$ on $S^\pm$ with holonomy $\rho$: this is a typical example of an embedded geometric structure (see \autoref{subsubsec:Holonomy}).
-Such projective structures are called \emph{standard quasi-Fuchsian projective structures}\footnote{There are infinitely many complex projective structures with same quasi-Fuchsian holonomy $\rho$.
+Let $\rho$ be quasi-Fuchsian and $\Gamma \coloneqq \rho(\pi) \subset \PSL_2(\C)$.
+The domain of discontinuity $\Omega$ of $\Gamma$ is the disjoint union of two invariant topological disks $\Omega^+$ and $\Omega^-$ on which $\Gamma$ acts freely properly, therefore $\Omega^+ / \Gamma$ and $\Omega^- / \Gamma$ are both closed surfaces diffeomorphic to $S$.
+Let us denote $S^+ = S$ and $S^-$ the same surface with the opposite orientation.
+We can assume that $\Omega^\pm$ has the same orientation as $S^\pm$ in the sense that there exists an orientation-preserving homeomorphism $f^\pm \colon S^\pm \to \Omega^\pm / \Gamma$ whose induced map at the level of fundamental groups is $\rho$.
+Both quotient surfaces $\Omega^\pm / \Gamma$ inherit complex projective structures, called \emph{standard quasi-Fuchsian projective structures}\footnote{There are infinitely many complex projective structures with same quasi-Fuchsian holonomy $\rho$.
 The standard one is the only one that is an embedded projective structure (whose developing map is an embedding), all the others have infinite-to-one developing maps.
 They are called \emph{exotic} quasi-Fuchsian structures and Goldman \cite{MR882826} showed that any one of them can be obtained from the standard one by grafting along an rational lamination.
 Shinpei Baba gave a generalization of this result for an arbitrary holonomy fiber $\operatorname{hol}^{-1}(\rho) \subset \CPS$ \cite{MR3447103, BabaII}.}.
-Thus there is a well-defined map